 Cons

-- The rewards structure can be complex, and some of the card’s benefits require enrollment to activate.
+- The rewards program can be complex, and some of the card’s premium benefits require enrollment.

 Bank of America® Travel Rewards Breakdown